 Owned and operated by the Port of Portland, Portland International Airport (PDX) is consistently celebrated for its top-rated passenger satisfaction in annual industry surveys of US airports.

-The airport’s runways, gates, and concourses have the capacity to serve future passenger demand for the next 10 years or more, but the Port’s Planning and Operations teams recognised that essential functions in the main terminal, including the departures lobby, baggage handling, security, and baggage claim, would be undersized to meet future demand.
+The airport’s runways, gates, and concourses have the capacity to serve future passenger demand for the next 10 years or more, but the Port’s Planning and Operations teams recognized that essential functions in the main terminal, including the departures lobby, baggage handling system, security checkpoints, and baggage claim, would be undersized to meet future demand.
 PDX’s single terminal is spacious but lacking in flexibility, with its pre-9/11 configuration including retail and concession outlets located before security.

 In 2015, the Port of Portland commissioned ZGF Architects, along with PAE, KPFF, Arup, and a team of 30 subconsultants to undertake the PDX Terminal Core Redevelopment (TCORE) project to increase the capacity, flexibility, and resilience of the airport.
 The goal was to improve the passenger experience through the use of healthy materials and the latest digital tools to reduce the airport’s carbon footprint and energy usage.

-TCORE is the keystone project in a $2 billion programme known as PDXNext.
-This includes redevelopment of Concourses B and E, a new rental car and ground transport centre, and a relocated Port police and emergency facility.
-With 1,200,000 ft2 of floor area, 70% of the TCORE project is comprised of existing spaces to be remodelled within buildings constructed over 50 years ago.
-The remaining 30% will be created by adapting two aircraft gates and is known as the “Western Expansion” (WE).
+TCORE is the keystone project in a $2 billion program known as PDXNext.
+This has included redevelopment of Concourses B and E, a new rental car and ground transport center, and a relocated Port police and emergency facility.
+With 1,200,000 ft2 of floor area, 70% of the TCORE project is comprised of existing spaces remodeled within buildings constructed over 50 years ago.
+The remaining 30% has been created by expanding into the space of two aircraft gates and is known as the “Western Expansion” (WE).

 Listening before launching

-To inspire the best design ideas, we toured airports in the United States and internationally.
+To inspire the best design and construction phasing ideas, the Port of Portland and key members of the design team toured airports in the United States and internationally.
 Talking with aviation officials in Los Angeles, Calgary, Oslo, Amsterdam-Schiphol, Newark, San Francisco, New York, Columbus, Tampa, Orlando, Charleston, and Boston, we gathered insights on major aviation redevelopment projects to identify what went well and what did not.
-This initial investment in time has been invaluable — listening to airport authorities speaking with candour has informed our optimal design process, as well as guiding construction phasing and temporary facility strategies for minimal impact to the passenger experience.
+This initial investment in time has been invaluable — listening to airport authorities speaking with candor has informed our optimal design process, as well as guiding construction phasing and temporary facility strategies for minimal impact to the passenger experience.

 Sustainability strategies

-The Port of Portland has stringent energy requirements for the Airport.
-To improve performance, the design team proposed an open-loop ground source heat exchange system, unusual for an airport of this size.
-The system uses the stable year-round groundwater temperature to make heating and cooling much more efficient than conventional boilers and chillers.
+The Port of Portland has stringent energy and carbon requirements for the Airport.
+To improve performance and minimize emissions, the design team proposed an open-loop ground source heat exchange system, unusual for an airport of this size.
+The system uses the stable year-round groundwater temperature to make heating and cooling much more efficient than conventional boilers and chillers while eliminating the use of fossil fuels.
 Arup also produced computational fluid dynamics (CFD) models of the terminal spaces to get a more accurate understanding of temperature comfort based on area, activity, and solar heat gain through the glazed façade and roof.

-The entire TCORE area will be covered by a new long-span mass timber roof, designed by ZGF in collaboration with Arup and KPFF and using materials responsibly sourced from locally managed forests.
-Arup’s sustainability consultants assisted with the procurement of locally sourced timber for the new roof structure.
-Beginning in Spring 2021, the 392,000 ft2 roof was fabricated on-site and moved into place in sections from September – December 2022.
+The entire TCORE area is covered by a new long-span mass timber roof, designed by ZGF in collaboration with Arup and KPFF and using materials responsibly sourced from locally managed forests.
+Arup’s sustainability consultants assisted with the procurement of locally sourced and sustainably harvested timber for the new roof structure.
+Beginning in Spring 2021, the 392,000 ft2 roof was fabricated on-site and moved into place in sections, each the size of a football field, from September – December 2022.
 The new roof highlights Oregon’s timber industry, the airport’s partnerships with the community, and the carbon benefits of sustainable forest management.

 We also helped select and specify healthy interior finish materials to avoid toxic substances and support the airport’s goals for health, wellness, and passenger experience.